 A number of readers have inquired as to what fly rods I fish with.
 Here are some of my choices, with a few notes appended.
 My rod collection reflects the demands of the various kinds of fishing that I do.
 In any given instance, my choice of rod is dictated by the fishing conditions.
 I’m wedded to no particular brand nor any particular type of action.
 Naturally, not everyone shares this philosophy, and that’s okay.
 But I dislike accepting tradeoffs, being forced to fish a rod for any reason other than that it’s ideal for the type of fishing I’m doing.
 So, again, the choices I make reflect this sentiment.

 Montana Brothers 9′ 4-weight

 Montana Brothers is a new (2021) rod company based in Bozeman, Montana.
 It’s owned by two former colleagues of mine from Blue Ribbon Flies, Doug and Dan Daufel.
 Their longterm interest in developing fly rods culminated in 2021 with the release of their first two rods, both 9′ 4-weights.
 The 904L model is very full-flexing, the 904 somewhat stiffer.
-I own and fish both but much prefer the 904, using that model for 90% of my 4-weight fishing (which constitutes 90% of my overall fishing).
+I own and fish both but much prefer the 904—I use it for 90% of my 4-weight fishing (which constitutes 90% of my overall fishing).
 The impetus behind these rods was to improve upon the 1980s Fenwick World Class 9′ 2 and 3-weight rods.
 (Those were wonderful rods that collected a cult-like following among hardcore anglers when first introduced; I was among their ardent fans.)
 Montana Brothers has succeeded in improving on the Fenwick’s, and both rods are a delight to fish.
 I choose the 904 for most of my fishing because the range of it’s sweet spot (30-45 feet) is a bit longer than the 904L’s (10-35 feet).
 For the bulk of the fishing I’m doing these days, that makes for a better fit.
 I don’t believe that any better 4-weight rods exist today than these Montana Brothers rods.

 Orvis Madison 7’6″ 6-weight